This handy article covers 10 email marketing best practices that - when applied - will greatly boost your results with email.

 'You're better than that... gain respect and loyal fans by leaving scammy sales tactics behind'

 WHY IT WORKS: In an interconnected world where the customer has a myriad of options, sleazy, aggressive selling won't cut it anymore.

 Before the internet, it was pretty easy to scam people and keep them in the dark regarding offers, prices, and products.

-But today?
 Anyone can Google anything in an instant.

 There are endless review sites, YouTube videos, blogs, and price comparison tools that give never-before-seen powers to the consumer, allowing them to double-check anything and ignore you for the slightest transgression.

 Naturally, sleazy marketers hate this because it forces them to work harder (which they don't want as they're always trying to chase the lowest hanging fruit possible in whatever they do).

 However, this trend is also a double-edged sword.

 Why?
 Because it gives a cool boost to people who engage in genuine business practices and don't treat their customers like fools, ripe for the taking.